|

 .

-According to Harry Price, the rectory was built in 1863 by the Rev.
+According to Harry Price, the rectory was built in 1863 by

 H. D. E. Bull.
 Ghostly footsteps were reportrd in the